Simonyte, Nauseda reach second round of Lithuanian presidential election

-Simonyte, 44, a former finance minister in a center-right government, and Nauseda, 54, a former senior economist at a top bank, were favorites ahead of the election.
+Simonyte, 44, a former finance minister in a centre-right government, and Nauseda, 54, a former senior economist at a top bank, were favourites ahead of the election.

 “I really believed I would get to the runoff, but the result shows that my expectations were too high,” Skvernelis told supporters in Vilnius.